-Non-compliance with performance measures as determined by State Department performance reviews set forth in 10 C.C.R. §-2505-5, §1.020.13.4the Colorado Department of Health Care Policy and Financing.
+Non-compliance with performance measures as determined by State Department performance reviews set forth in 10 C.C.R. §-2505-5, §1.020.131 the Colorado the Colorado Department of Health Care Policy and Financing.

 2. Types of Non-Compliance Notices